The Great Debate

-The Great Debates get young people to actively engage with animal welfare and think critically about issues concerning animals.
+'Animal Welfare: The Great Debate' gets students in schools to actively engage with animal welfare and think critically about issues concerning animals.

-This groundbreaking project involves pupils aged 11-14 who represent their school in debates on the topic of ‘who is responsible for animal welfare?'.
+This groundbreaking school project involves pupils aged 11-14 who represent their school in debates on animal welfare topics in regional heats across the two countries.
+The winners of these heats progress to national finals hosted in the UK and Welsh Parliaments, and debate 'Who is responsible for animal welfare?'.

-Children taking part gain an understanding of the responsibility we have for animals as they research and discuss the issues.
-Finalists will even get the chance to take part in the grand finals hosted in the UK and Welsh parliaments.
+Children taking part will gain an understanding of the responsibility we have for animals, as they research and discuss the issues they're debating.
+They also learn about the importance of participating in political processes, and the impact that this can have on animal welfare.

 What we've done so far

-Now in its fourth year, the project has promoted wide discussion of animal welfare topics in schools.
-It’s success has led to many teachers now including this as part of their examination syllabus.
+Since 2015, we've held the event 'Animal Welfare: The Great Debate', with KS3 students from schools across England and Wales.
+The project has promoted wide discussion of animal welfare topics in schools and its success has led to many teachers now including this as part of their examination syllabus.

 - Teacher Feedback (Cardiff Final)

 Get your school involved

 Let your school know about The Great Debate!
 You can find out more information or register to enter the 2019/2020 programme by emailing email@example.com.